How To Tighten A Toilet

 WARNING: Before inspection or repairs, turn off the supply valve and flush your toilet to drain water from the bowl.

 Why You Should Tighten a Loose Toilet

-Tightening a loose toilet isn’t rocket science; it’s a fairly simple fix, but whether you do it yourself or hire someone to take care of the problem, the important letters here are not DIY, but rather ASAP.
+Tightening a loose toilet isn’t rocket science; it’s a fairly simple fix, but whether you do it yourself or hire a nearby plumber to take care of the problem, the important letters here are not DIY, but rather ASAP.
 Why?
 While a wobbly toilet is not dangerous to life and limb, it’s a warning sign that unless you take action, your toilet is likely to start leaking from the base in the near future.
 This type of leak is often difficult to spot, yet it can cause serious water damage to your bathroom floor … and eventually the subfloor as well (and possibly your downstairs neighbor’s unit, if you live in a condo building).
 As for a loose toilet seat?
 Well, that’s just plain uncomfortable for your family and guests.

 How to Tighten a Toilet Base

 - Check the mounting bolts.
 Pry off the two plastic bolt caps, located one on each side of your toilet base.
 (You may need a small screwdriver for this task.)
 See whether you can jiggle either of the bolts underneath with your fingers.
 If a bolt is loose, simply use a socket wrench to tighten the nut until you feel some resistance.
 (Beware of overtightening – you don’t want to crack the porcelain of the toilet itself.)
 A broken bolt, on the other hand, will have to be replaced, together with the wax seal between your toilet and the floor.